In addition to the information below, please also see the e-learning guide available at www.unfpa.org/public/home/publications

 RefWorld is UNHCR’s own searchable website.
 It contains a vast collection of reports relating to situations in countries of origin, policy documents and positions, and documents relating to international and national legal framework including links to all UNHCR’s documents on gender issues in the procedures for refugee determination.

-The Hastings Centre on Gender and Refugee Studies contains a range of guidelines and case law and other related material on gender-related persecution and women refugees including information on gender issues in countries from which women come.
+The Hastings Centre on Gender and Refugee Studies contains a range of guidelines, case law and other related material on gender-related persecution and women refugees including information on gender issues in countries from which women come.

 The University of Minnesota Human Rights Library contains useful information on treaties and human rights case law.